+The bottom chart tracks the average time to setup a new budget in GCA only.
 By the end of 2011, GCA experienced a turnover rate of over 50% in the Campus Services teams.
 As a result, the average number of days to setup a new budget increased significantly.

 90% of the vacant GCA positions have now been filled.
-A large number of the new staff are being trained in budget setup to ensure the goal of a 24 hour turnaround can once again be achieved.
+A large number of the new staff are being trained in budget setup to ensure the goal of a 1 business day turnaround can once again be achieved.
 GCA will continue to streamline the workflow in addition to working closely with OSP to achieve consistent output for the new budget setup process.